hihaluemen/Stable-Layers/README.md

 single RGB image into a small stack of back-to-front RGBA layers (background plus object layers) suitable for compositing and editing.

 The model is a LoRA adapter over `Qwen/Qwen-Image-Layered`.
-Note: whilst the paper used Gemini, this model was retrained using an open VLM, and we found no performance loss.
+This model was trained using Qwen 3.5 9b as the VLM teacher.

 ## Repository Layout